 (A) Purpose and intent.
-The Central Business District (CBD) Zone District is established in order to preserve and protect the cultural and historic aspects of downtown Delray Beach and simultaneously provide for the stimulation and enhancement of the vitality and economic growth of this special area.
-In order to respond to changing conditions in the area, these land development regulations shall be re-evaluated by February 2018 for their effectiveness in shaping the desired downtown environment.
-Establishment of the CBD District is consistent with and implements, in part, Objective C-4 of the Land Use Element of the Comprehensive Plan.
-The CBD District is generally applied to the land areas territory depicted in the designated as Commercial Core designation on the Future Land Use Map.
+The Central Business District (CBD) is established to preserve and protect the cultural and historic aspects of downtown Delray Beach and simultaneously provide for the stimulation and enhancement of the vitality and economic growth of this special area.
+The CBD is generally applied to the land areas\designated as Commercial Core on the Future Land Use Map.

-The areas described below and shown in Figures 4.4.13-1, 4.4.13-2, 4.4.13-3, 4.4.13-4 provide for development that is consistent with the adopted Downtown Delray Beach Master Plan.
+The areas described below and shown in Figures 4.4.13-A-1, 4.4.13-A-2, 4.4.13-A-3, 4.4.13-A-4 provide for development that is consistent with the Downtown Delray Beach Master Plan.

-(1) Central Core Sub-D_district.
-The Central Core Sub-district regulations are intended to result in development that preserves the downtown's historic moderate scale, while promoting a balanced mix of uses that will help the area evolve into a traditional, self-sufficient downtown.
-Residential development is permitted at a higher densityies in this area than any other part of the city, in order to which fosters compact, pedestrian oriented growth that will support downtown businesses.
-See Figure 4.4.13-1
+(1) Central Core Sub-district.
+The regulations are intended to result in development that preserves the downtown's historic moderate scale, while promoting a balanced mix of uses that will help the area evolve into a traditional, self-sufficient downtown.
+Residential development is permitted at a density which fosters compact, pedestrian oriented growth that will support downtown businesses.
+See Figure 4.4.13-A-1 "Central Core and Beach Sub-Districts Regulating Plan".